 - Users must be able to use a cloud on demand (on-demand self-service).
 Users need to be able to access the capacity in a cloud without someone else intervening.

-- Access to the cloud must be possible with known technologies (Broad Network Access).
+- Access must be possible with known technologies (Broad Network Access).
 Normally, a connection to the cloud services is established via the Internet.
 This must be possible with the usual devices such as computers, smartphones, laptops, tablets, etc..

 - Users must be able to recognize the cloud as a single resource (resource pooling).
-All capacities that are made available to the user in the cloud must be recognizable from the outside as a uniform resource, without the individual server being able to be recognized.
+All capacities that are made available to the user must be recognizable from the outside as a uniform resource, without the individual server being able to be recognized.

 - The resources made available must be adaptable (resource pooling).
 This can be done manually or automatically, giving the user the impression of unlimited storage space.